jlduan/fba/examples/cell_surface_protein_labeling/PRJNA393315/tutorial.md

 CACATAGCAATGCCAT
 ```

-Prepare feature barcodes (from the online methods section of the paper).
+Prepare feature barcodes (antibody-oligo sequences, from the online methods section of the paper).

 ```shell
 $ cat feature_barcodes.tsv